Why will Disney’s earnings drop be short-lived?

 But the focus was elsewhere a loss of income and more worryingly, a loss of subscriber growth rate on Disney +.

-“As I said, this ‘drop in a beat’ was not too difficult to understand, but it still fits the pattern of this quarter where negative reactions to earnings reports, weighed down by excessive expectations and high whisper numbers, are exaggerated. after any errors, even with respect to relatively minor errors in less important metrics.
+“Like I said, this ‘drop in a beat’ wasn’t too difficult to understand, but it still fits the pattern of this quarter where negative reactions to earnings reports, weighed down by excessive expectations and high whisper numbers are exaggerated. after any errors, even with respect to relatively minor errors in less important metrics.
 Given the general trend this season, that is clearly what is happening here, ”says Tillier.

 Disney + has been the company’s workhorse in the face of economic shutdown during the pandemic.
 The problem is that the streaming signal has become a victim of its own success.
 They added 8.7 million subscribers last quarter, but that brings them to 103.6 million in total, or about a third of the population of the United States.
 Even with international exposure, growth from there has to slow down.
 “So if you look at Disney + as the future of the House of Mouse, a 5% drop in stocks seems pretty logical on weaker-than-expected subscriber growth,” says Tillier.